 However, the most important attribute of this data is the immediate, real-time collection and assessment of data.
 Naturally, to protect a client’s bank account, the biometrics security system must evaluate their typing and mobile phone holding behavior within the few minutes it may take for the intruder to log in to a client’s account and make a transaction.

-Every institution, whether commercial, public, private, or any combination thereof, uses behavioral biometrics use cases to keep their data and assets secure.
+Every institution, whether commercial, public, private or something else, makes use of behavioral biometrics use cases to keep their data and assets secure.
 Other uses, such as insect species identification or animal behavioral study, remains secondary.

 In addition to complete security of the data itself, a quality data set has a fair amount of accurate historical data on each individual it measures.
 Since some individuals infrequently visit the website or physical locations of whatever institution collects this data, there may not be enough information on them to ensure accuracy.
 Therefore, a good dataset should collect a representative sample of behavior on each client.